kimtaehyeong/EndoSLAM/README.md

 **a** shows input image sequences from Colon-IV, Small Intestine and Stomach-III trajectories which were downsampled to 4 fps and given as input to Scale Invariant Feature Transform (SIFT), separately. **b** shows the final panorama view which was formed by aligning and blending all input images.
 Specularities are suppressed using inpainting function of OpenCV. **c** shows 3D scanner point cloud data for each organ in ply-format. **d** shows pixel-wise depth values for inpainted images which were predicted using shape from shading. **e** shows the matched area between reference and aligned cloud points by emphasizing it with white dots.
 Iterative Closest Point(ICP) was used to align the ground truth data and reconstructed surface after manually labelling a common line segment. **f** shows the cloud mesh distances in the form of heatmap with the bar displaying the root mean square error values in terms of cm for color space.

 ### Image Modifications

+For the purpose of studying the robustness of SLAM algorithms, the set of experimentally obtained images is augmented by applying image transformations that reduce the quality of the data.
+The new images are provided separately from the originals in the dataset.
+The transformations that are applied include resizing, gaussian blur, fish-eye distortion, depth-of-field simulation using shift-variant defocus blurring, and frame dropping.
+The resize, vignetting and gaussian blur transformations are implemented with the opencv-python library (version 4.2.0.32), fish-eye distortion with the Pygame library (version 1.9.6), and depth-of-field with Matlab (version R2020a)

 <p align="center">
 <img src='imgs/effects.png' width=620/>